pnsssanand/subbus-kitchen-canvas/README.md

-# Subbu's Kitchen Website
+# gemini's foods Website

 ## Project info

-A restaurant website showcasing Subbu's Kitchen menu and services.
+A restaurant website showcasing gemini's foods menu and services.

 ## How can I edit this code?